Arizona primaries put party over people

 This open primary election is not really new–it’s similar to what most Arizona cities already use to elect Mayors and City Councils.
 It has worked well to elect local leaders focused on finding solutions and making our local governments work effectively.

 Let's drive the discussion and educate Arizonans on how our current system works.
-As other states implement reforms to address the problem of primary elections that don’t reflect the broader public interest, like Alaska we will be studying the outcomes and exploring alternative options.
+As other states implement reforms to address the problem of primary elections that don’t reflect the broader public interest.

 Be part of the discussion